Quickstart: Create and deploy a Copilot Studio copilot

 With content authored into a dialog tree, test the conversation in real time to see if it's working as you expected.
 You can test, using the Test your copilot pane.

-1. If the test copilot pane isn't showing on your screen, select Test your copilot at the bottom of the navigation menu.
+1. If the test copilot pane isn't showing on your screen, select Test at the top of the page.

 Test copilot control.